License #070209257

 Second grade science is an enjoyable year as students investigate, observe, record, and discover God’s creation.
 Intriguing and active lessons in our FOSS Curriculum are fascinating and engaging for the students, as they train their young minds to uncover God’s design, order and creativity.
 Our science units include: Pebbles, Sand and Silt, Balance and Motion, and Insects and Plants.

 The third-grade Bible curriculum is designed to strengthen the students’ understanding of the Bible.
 This course includes biblical values that the students can apply to their own lives.
 We focus on the fruit of the Spirit and godly character traits.
-These values are learned through studying the lives of Abraham, Jacob, Joseph, and Daniel.
+These values are learned through studying the lives of Abraham, Jacob, Joseph, Daniel and Ruth.
 Monthly Bible verses enhance our in-class curriculum, and correlate with our chapel program.

 We continue to learn about grammar, sentence structure, and writing mechanics through Shurley English.
 Composing a correctly formatted paragraph with a topic sentence, supporting facts and details and a conclusion, is learned and applied through publishing several pieces including a “how-to” essay, a persuasive essay, a biography report, and an animal report.
 Along with practicing cursive, we develop reading comprehension, fluency, and vocabulary through our literature anthologies and spelling curriculum.
 Monthly book reports give students an opportunity to learn about different genres including biographies, historical and realistic fiction, and mysteries.
 Throughout the year, we read several core literature novels, which correspond to our curriculum.
 These books include Mr. Popper’s Penguins, The Autobiography of Benjamin Franklin, Charlie and the Chocolate Factory, and Charlotte’s Web.